 Blockchain technology is new, and a specific vocabulary was created to describe it.
-Here's a short description of the terms used in this help section that may be new to you.
+Here's a short description of the terms that will help you navigate and make sense of the crypto ecosystem and this support website.

 Recovery Phrase / Mnemonic Seed / Seed Phrase